 Quarterly Payment Plan

 Four equal payments on the balance due beginning July 15 and continuing on September 15, December 15, and March 15.
-A participation fee of $65 applies.
+A participation fee applies.

 The monthly and quarterly payment plans are administered by Tuition Management Systems (TMS).
 Both the monthly and quarterly payment plans permit families to finance an amount up to the comprehensive fee minus any financial aid awarded by the college.
 No finance charge will be assessed on monthly or quarterly plans as long as payments are current.
 TMS offers a life insurance feature for participants.